 Groups

-To avoid exceptional inhomogeneous pairings, the players can be devided into groups.
-SBN Stratego used the following nomenclature:
+To avoid exceptional inhomogeneous pairings, the players can be divided into groups.
+SBN Stratego introduced the following nomenclature which has been accepted by ISF:

 MnemonicMeaning